Bence Máté: Life

-In 2010, his image of leaf-cutter ants, entitled 'Marvel of Ants', won him the Wildlife Photographer of the Year, and Bence became the only photographer in the history of the competition to win the Grand Prize in both the young and adult category.
-In 2010, Bence was named Honorary Citizen by the village of Pusztaszer in recognition of his contribution to the local community.
+In 2005, Máté won the BBC Wildlife Photographer of the Year's Eric Hosking Award (for photographers aged 18–26).
+He photographed wildlife of Pripyat National Park in Belarus as part of National Geographic's Wild Wonders of Europe, which included 69 European wildlife photographers photographing the rich and varied natural heritage of 48 European countries.
+In 2006, he was named Hungary's 'Wildlife Photographer of the Year' for the first time.
+He won this title in 2006, 2008, 2010, 2013, 2015.
+In 2010, his image of leaf-cutter ants, entitled 'Marvel of Ants', won him the Wildlife Photographer of the Year, and Máté became the only photographer in the history of the competition to win the Grand Prize in both the young and adult category.
+In 2010, Máté was named Honorary Citizen by the village of Pusztaszer in recognition of his contribution to the local community.